rclone/rclone/docs/content/remote_setup.md

 Internet connected web browser.

-If you are trying to set rclone up on a remote or headless box with no browser available on it (eg a NAS or a server in a datacenter) then you will need to use an alternative means of configuration.
+If you are trying to set rclone up on a remote or headless box with no browser available on it (e.g. a NAS or a server in a datacenter) then you will need to use an alternative means of configuration.
 There are two ways of doing it, described below.